-Spaceguard manufacture roller conveyors to suit all applications, and can integrate them into our popular packing and industrial workbenches.
-To see more examples, please click here.
+Spaceguard manufactures roller conveyors to suit all applications, and can integrate them into our popular packing and industrial workbenches.
+Click here to see bespoke roller conveyors.

 These driven roller conveyors are powered and available in two variations; the Fixed drive conveyor, and the Zero pressure accumulation conveyor.

 A Fixed Drive Conveyor uses 24-volt self-contained motors to drive groups of rollers, to transport products down the conveyor.
 With fewer moving parts than traditional motors, the 24 Volt driven conveyor requires less maintenance and is safer for users.

 A Zero Pressure Accumulation Conveyor is a 24-volt powered conveyor which uses photo electric cells and zone control cards to hold products in place along the line until the zone in front of them is clear.

 The flexible and expandable type of conveyor are extremely useful for environments lacking in space.
 Due to the concertina / lattice frame, they can opened for use giving a long, bendable conveyor track.
 As they come on castors, they can then just be closed and simply rolled away for storage.
 They are often found in use for loading/unloading deliveries as they can be configured incredibly quickly.

 Flexible, expandable conveyors are available with either rollers, or skate wheels.
 We supply these in either PVC, or bright zinc plated steel.
 In many cases unpowered ones are used however in some cases powered options are available.

 To see more information about our Flexible / Expandable conveyors, please click here.